JuliaExtremes/ExtremalPlots.jl/docs/src/tutorial/extremes.md

 Load the required packages:
 ```@example extremes
-using Distributions, Extremes, ExtremalPlots, Gadfly
+using Distributions, Extremes, ExtremePlots, Gadfly
 ```

 Simulate data from a Generalized Extreme Value (GEV) distribution: